Houston Wrongful Death Lawyer

 Need answers about a Houston wrongful death claim?

 We offer free consultations for families who have lost a loved one.
-You can speak directly with Greg Baumgartner about who may file a claim, what damages may be available, and what steps to take now to protect the case.
+You can talk to Greg Baumgartner about your rights.
+He can also explain what damages you might get and what to do next to protect your case.

-Common Types of Fatal Accident Cases We Handle
+What Types of Fatal Accident Cases Do We Handle?

-Our firm handles wrongful death claims arising from fatal car accidents, commercial truck collisions, drunk driving crashes, workplace and construction incidents, refinery and industrial accidents, defective products, dangerous premises, and other serious events caused by negligence.
+We handle wrongful death claims arising from fatal car accidents, commercial truck collisions, drunk driving crashes, workplace and construction incidents, refinery and industrial accidents, defective products, and dangerous premises.

 Each of these case types has different evidence issues and different liability questions.
 A truck death case may turn on driver logs, electronic data, hiring practices, and maintenance failures.
 A fatal refinery or plant case may involve contractors, site safety rules, lockout/tagout issues, or equipment failures.
 A drunk driving case may raise both individual liability and dram shop issues.

-Fatal motor vehicle crashes remain a major cause of wrongful death in Texas and Harris County, according to TxDOT crash data.
+Fatal motor vehicle crashes are a major cause of wrongful death in Texas and Harris County, according to TxDOT crash data.

 5 star rating